civilisation

 Conclusion

-Religion has a profound influence on every aspect of life — personal, social, cultural, and global.
+Religion has a profound Influence on every aspect of life — personal, social, cultural, and global.
 It is not confined to rituals but plays a crucial role in establishing morality, peace, and harmony.
 Proper understanding and practice of religion can improve individual lives and create a more compassionate and harmonious society.

 References